mehulagg/gitlab/doc/administration/application_settings_cache.md

 # Changing application settings cache expiry interval **(CORE ONLY)**

-Application settings are cached for 60 seconds by default to reduce load on the database and Redis.
-While this value would work well for most installations, there could be cases where you would want to adjust the interval value.
+Application settings are cached for 60 seconds by default which should work for most installations.

 This interval value can be configured in `config/gitlab.yml`: